th2-net/th2-docs/content/versions/1-7/getting-started/install-th2/2-infra-schema.md

 ---
 title: 2.
-Publish infra schema
+Publish infra-schema
 weight: 1
 ---

 ## infra-schema

 **infra-schema** is an abstract representation of interdependencies between the th2 components.
-The actual schemas in the form of the repositories are created with the purpose of testing the system that you are building.
+The actual infra-schemas in the form of the repositories are created with the purpose of testing the system that you are building.

 Examples of the **infra-schema** repository configurations are available in the different branches of the [th2-infra-schema-demo](https://github.com/th2-net/th2-infra-schema-demo/tree/master) repository.